Jia Tolentino

-Jia Angeli Carla Tolentino (born 1988) is an American writer and editor.
+Jia Angeli Carla Tolentino (born 1988) is a Canadian-American writer and editor.
 A staff writer for The New Yorker, she previously worked as deputy editor of Jezebel and a contributing editor at The Hairpin.
 Her writing has also appeared in The New York Times Magazine and Pitchfork.
 In 2019, her collected essays were published as Trick Mirror: Reflections on Self-Delusion.

 Early life and education

 Tolentino was born in Toronto, Ontario, to parents from the Philippines.
 When she was four, her family moved to Houston, Texas, where she grew up in a Southern Baptist community.
 Tolentino attended an evangelical megachurch and a small Christian private school.
 Tolentino started elementary school early and graduated from high school as her class salutatorian.

 At the age of 15, she participated in the game show Girls v.
 Boys in Puerto Rico.

 In 2005, Tolentino enrolled at the University of Virginia as a Jefferson Scholar, studying English, joining the Pi Beta Phi sorority, and participating in an a cappella group called The Virginia Belles.
 After graduating from UVA in 2009, Tolentino spent a year as a Peace Corps volunteer in Kyrgyzstan.
 Tolentino earned an MFA from the University of Michigan.